 In the era of total connectivity, companies who follow the old ways of doing network security are running great risks.
 It’s important to understand the Zero Trust Network for small business, why this is the new networking standard for IT security, and how to get started with Microsoft 365.
+Microsoft offers powerful tools for cloud management for small business, and is favoured by Managed IT Services providers to help secure their clients.

 A networked world offers cyber attackers exciting new territory – a virtual smorgasbord, rich with millions of new entry points to try and exploit.
 Today’s vulnerabilities lie within the trusted boundary, not just outside a network’s perimeter.
 With so much to defend, networks need to evolve their security models beyond the traditional perimeter-based approach.
 Small business without IT staff need to consider IT outsourcing to implement and maintain data security and zero trust networking.